dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 the name doesn't shadow the imported name.

-If the name is the name of an existing class or mixin that isn't being imported, then add an import, with a prefix, for the library in which it’s declared.
+If the name is the name of an existing class or mixin that isn't being imported, then add an import, with a prefix, for the library in which it's declared.

 Otherwise, either replace the name in the `implements` clause with the name